Oipo/nanogui/README.md

 # Current status

-example1.cpp shows a window with some stuff in it, but it's rather glitchy.
+Original example 1 and example 2 are fully working.
+Example 3 has been changed to an implementation with SDL2.
 Python bindings are currently not compiling.
 Before, NanoGUI had an optional dependency on GLAD, which is now always included.
+No testing has been done on Windows/Mac.

 # NanoGUI